Abnormal bowel wall attenuation patterns on CT scan can be grouped under five categories:

 shoulder sign of pyloric stenosis

-The coffee-bean sign (also known as bent inner tube sign 4 ) is a sign on an abdominal plain film of a sigmoid volvulus although some authors have also used the term to refer to closed loop small bowel obstructions.
-This contrasts to a kidney bean sign which is seen with a caecal volvulus.
+The coffee-bean sign (also known as the kidney bean sign or bent inner tube sign 4) is a sign on an abdominal plain radiograph of a sigmoid volvulus although some authors have also used the term to refer to closed loop small bowel obstructions.
+Caecal volvulus may be mistaken with sigmoid volvul...

 The comb sign refers to the hypervascular appearance of the mesentery in active Crohn disease.
 Fibrofatty proliferation and perivascular inflammatory infiltration outline the distended intestinal arcades.
 This forms linear densities on the mesenteric side of the affected segments of small bowel...